How will Trump's display measure up? A look at huge military parades around the globe.

 CHINA: 100 PLANES

 President Xi has held several military parades, including one in Beijing in 2015 to celebrate the 70th anniversary of victory over Japan in World War II.
 That ceremony included a 70-gun salute, which used cannons.
-In addition to presiding over the ceremony, Xi has participated in it, standing through the sun roof of a car with microphones to inspect and address the 12,000 soldiers taking part in the festivities.
-A 2017 parade to mark the 90th anniversary of its army included over 100 planes and almost 600 different types of weapons.
+In addition to presiding over the ceremony, Xi has participated in it, standing through the sunroof of a car with microphones to inspect and address the 12,000 soldiers taking part in the festivities.
+A 2017 parade to mark the 90th anniversary of its army included more than 100 planes and almost 600 different types of weapons.

 NORTH KOREA: JET FIREWORKS